Your Guide to the British Social Season

 The British social season, or ‘The Season’ as it’s often called, is a succession of historic annual events taking place from spring through to the end of summer, in London and its surrounding areas.
 This series of prestigious events all revel in a distinctly British experience.
 The arts, music, horticulture, sport and dedicated royal occasions all feature in the social season, offering a wonderful taste of tradition.
 It’s time to check your diary – these are the must-attend events you won’t want to miss.

 Polo is one the world’s oldest and most graceful sports, with players and fans from around the world flocking to England to enjoy the summer tournaments.
-The Cartier Queen’s Cup (May 22 – June 17) has been played at Guards Polo Club in Ascot since 1945 and is the highlight of the sport’s calendar, attracting the biggest names in the game, as well as high profile celebrities and royalty gathering to watch the final.
+The Cartier Queen’s Cup (May 21 – June 16) has been played at Guards Polo Club in Ascot since 1945 and is the highlight of the sport’s calendar, attracting the biggest names in the game, as well as high profile celebrities and royalty gathering to watch the final.
 Guards Polo Club also manages Coworth Park’s world-class polo grounds, making Coworth Park the only hotel in the UK with its own polo fields and practice facilities.
-A highlight of Coworth Park’s polo season is the Audi Polo Challenge Cup, with Prince Harry and Prince William both being regular players.
+A highlight of Coworth Park’s polo season is the Audi Polo Challenge Cup, with the Duke of Cambridge and Duke of Sussex both being regular players.

 Trooping the Colour (June 9)

 Trooping the Colour, also known as the Queen’s Birthday Parade, is a traditional ceremony held annually on Horse Guards Parade near St James’s Park.
-Full of military pomp and pageantry, the event celebrates HM The Queen’s official birthday (her real birthday is April 21) with an impressive display of marching manoeuvres by her personal troops, the Household Division.
+Full of military pomp and pageantry, the event celebrates HM The Queen’s official birthday with an impressive display of marching manoeuvres by her personal troops, the Household Division.
 With over 1,400 officers and troops on parade, two hundred horses, and four hundred musicians, it truly is a sight to behold.

 Taking place on Ascot Heath near Windsor, Royal Ascot is Britain’s most high-profile and widely attended race meeting, arguably heralding the peak of the social season.
 Being a five-day ‘Royal Meeting’, the horse racing is naturally of the highest standard but the event is renowned as a social event in its own right, with over 300,000 people attending each year.
 All visitors are dressed to impress and keen to catch a glimpse of HM The Queen, who has attended every Royal Meeting during her reign.
 The Royal Procession is a consistently iconic moment marking the start of each race day.